If you've ever started a new job, you're familiar with the process of completing your W-4 form.

 Line 6.
 This is where you will claim an additional dollar amount you want withheld.
 This can be because you expect a significant amount of income from an unusual source.
 That could be taxable alimony, or an extra amount you want withheld to cover taxes on a side business or expected investment income.

 Line 7.
 This is where you indicate that you want no income tax withheld.
 This could be because you earn below the amount that would be taxable.
-For 2018, this is $12,000 if you are single, and $24,000 of you're married filing jointly.

 Completing Line 5: Total allowances